louis030195/excalidraw-gpt/README.md

-just a 10 min experiment to stream things on excalidraw using gpto
+just a quick experiment to stream things on excalidraw using gpto

 example use case:
 - look at your screen and create decision tree, maps, diagrams, of your doings, decisions, sales, crm, etc